 1. Proper Diet– Feeding ourselves on the right things goes a long way towards protecting our hearts.
 The Word of God should be part of our daily diet.
 Feeding ourselves on those life giving words will keep our hearts vibrant and healthy.
 We should limit our intake of unhealthy things, such as certain television shows or movies, gossip, or websites that are going to take our hearts away from God.
 It is also important that we are in a good church where we can hear God’s Word preached and taught on a regular basis.

 2. Exercise– Serving others is a great spiritual exercise.
 There is something about helping people and actively giving ourselves away that helps keep our hearts healthy.
 Turning our focus outward to others is an amazing spiritual workout with eternal benefits!
 I wonder how many people struggling with depression and loneliness would be cured if they could turn their attention towards serving and helping other people?

 3. Prayer– As we mentioned above, high blood pressure and high cholesterol are two of the biggest enemies of a healthy heart.
 In the spiritual realm, worry and fear have the same effect on our hearts.
 Left unchecked, worry, fear, doubt, and their many companions will kill our relationship with God.

 Faith-filled prayer will drive those things away.
 Paul said, “Don’t worry about anything but pray about everything.”
 These are words to live by!

 Can you think of anything else that will keep your heart healthy?

-Annie and I are serving the Lord in the US, South America, and India.
+Annie and I are serving the Lord in the US, South America, Africa, and India.
 We are training leaders and helping build great local churches.
 Would you consider joining our team?
 Just click here to get involved.
 Thanks so much!